clintwilson/servercert/docs/BR.md

 ### 5.4.2 Frequency for Processing and Archiving Audit Logs

 ### 5.4.3 Retention Period for Audit Logs

-The CA SHALL retain, for at least two years:

-  1. CA certificate and key lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (1)) after the later occurrence of:
-     1. the destruction of the CA Private Key; or
-     2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 `basicConstraints` extension with the `cA` field set to true and which share a common Public Key corresponding to the CA Private Key;
-  2. Subscriber Certificate lifecycle management event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (2)) after the revocation or expiration of the Subscriber Certificate;
-  3. Any security event records (as set forth in [Section 5.4.1](#541-types-of-events-recorded) (3)) after the event occurred.

 ### 5.4.4 Protection of Audit Log